maxschwalenberg/methods_in_ai_research_03/README.md

 It also provides the evaluate() method to generate metrics like accuracy, precision and recall.

 ### baseline.py
-Inherits from Model class.
-TODO
+Defines the majority-based-baseline and also the rule-based-baseline which uses a predefined set of rules from data/baseline_rules.json

 ### ml_model.py
-Inherits from Model class.
-TODO
+Defines the 'MLModel' class which implements the functionality to encode the training data to a bag of words representation to which both the machine learning models (decision tree & logistic regression) have access due to inheritance.
+It also provides the multiple other functionalities, the machine learning model classes only have to implement the respective .fit() method.
 ### datacreator.py
-Defines the class Datacreator which handles the preprocessing of the data, generates the data splits and finally create the dataset.
+Defines the class Datacreator which handles the preprocessing of the data, generates the data splits and finally creates the dataset.

 ### extend_csv.py